 Big time, do you have your power on?

-I gotta go silent here because my man Rush Limbaugh is gone, and we all I thought some prayers goes out to the family and Bon Gino as well.
+I got to go silent here because my man Rush Limbaugh is gone and we all, I thought some prayers goes out to the family and Bongino as well.

-Uh, Rush was the Jackie Robertson of Talk Radio, just like Jackie Robertson was the man of the hour of his time.
+Rush was the Jackie Robinson of talk radio, just like Jackie Robinson was the man of the hour of his time.

-And uh the worst part about it is I came out of power last night and got back on, but I had about four hours.
+And the worst part about it is I came out of power last night and got back on by four hours.

 I got lucky.